DavidBrown67/Dog-Photography/README.md

 I want to give the user further variety of my work, to enjoy and help choose my service

 #### **Prices**
-Using Bootstrap I have made cards that show 3 price packages for the user to choose from.
+Using Bootstrap, I have made cards that show 3 price packages for the user to choose from.
-I wanted to give clear seperation and uniformity
+I wanted to give a clear seperation and uniformity for this section

+#### **Contact**
+A contact section will allow the user to ask the photographer further information specific to their requirements